We found 10 internists near Mullica Hill, NJ.

 Clinical interests: Long Term Care, Rehabilitation

-Dr. Rebakah Sumalini Abel Boenerjous practices general internal medicine and geriatrics (elderly care).
-Dr. Abel Boenerjous is in-network for Medicare insurance.
-After attending Deccan College of Medical Sciences for medical school, she completed her residency training at Mercy Catholic Medical Center.
-She is affiliated with The Memorial Hospital of Salem County.
+Dr. Rebakah Sumalini Abel Boenerjous' areas of specialization are general internal medicine and geriatrics (elderly care).
+She is in-network for Medicare insurance.
+Dr. Abel Boenerjous attended Deccan College of Medical Sciences and then went on to complete her residency at Mercy Catholic Medical Center.
+She is professionally affiliated with The Memorial Hospital of Salem County.

 Conditions / Treatments